 It’s available at your local public library or independent book store.

-It’s available at your local independent book store or local public library.
+It’s available at your independent book store or local public library.